History of Constantinople: Valentinian, Theodosius and their successors

 A very large segment of the Constantinople population was the urban plebeians, which included not only hired workers and petty servants, but also the poor, interrupted by casual earnings, as well as various declassed elements: beggars, prostitutes, cripples, and fools.
 Many of them had no shelter, were often hungry, and after earning a little money — got drunk in numerous cheap taverns.
 The government regularly rewarded the plebs with gifts — on the occasion of celebrations in the name of the emperor the poor were given money, bread and wine, the bishop of Constantinople distributed alms, sometimes the plebs had the opportunity to see performances of magicians, trainers and acrobats at the hippodrome.
-However, in spite of such "care", the plebs were extremely volatile and easily succumbed to calls for rebellion.
-The slightest spark was enough: an increase in the price of bread, sympathy for a disgraced nobleman, a fiery speech by another pretender to the imperial throne.
+However, in spite of such "care", the plebs were extremely volatile and easily rebelled for reasons that included an increase in the price of bread, sympathy for a disgraced nobleman, and a fiery speech by another pretender to the imperial throne.

 In January 447, as a result of a strong earthquake in Constantinople, many buildings were destroyed and the fortress walls were seriously damaged.
 About 16 thousand people spent two months not only restoring the old fortifications but also building an outer wall with a number of towers and an embankment, as well as deepening the protective moat lined with bricks.
 As a result, the city was covered from the land side by a tiered defense system reinforced by 192 towers.
 In the spring of the same year, Attila's troops approached the city from Thrace, which caused panic and mass flight of the citizens, but the Huns did not dare to storm the city and went to Greece.
 From the middle of the 5th century, the archbishops of Constantinople began to bear the title of patriarch.
 In 451, under the supervision of imperial officials, the Fourth Ecumenical Council was held at Chalcedon, on the Asian shore of the Bosphorus, which condemned Monophysitism and laid the foundations of the doctrine of Eastern Orthodoxy.
 In 453 the Church of the Virgin Mary was built in the suburb of Blachernae outside the walls of Theodosius (it was founded by Pulcheria, the wife of Emperor Marcian).
 In the early years of the reign of Emperor Leo I, two Byzantine patricians, during a pilgrimage to Palestine, stole a robe of the Virgin, which was placed in the church of Blachernae.
 Later, clothes and part of a belt from the opened tomb of the Mother of God were also transferred here.
 Above the tablet of Marcian also stands the column of his name, erected by the governor of Constantinople in the middle of the 5th century (earlier the column was crowned by the statue of the emperor, and the pedestal was richly decorated with bas-reliefs).